justmeandopensource/glusterfs/glusterfs-heketi-demo/README.md

 #### Play with heketi-cli
 Use help commands to start playing with heketi to use GlusterFS.
 Or watch my YouTube video

+#### The workflow
+* Create a Gluster cluster
+* Add nodes to the Gluster cluster
+* Add devices to the nodes in the Gluster cluster
+* Create volumes in the Gluster cluster
+* Mount volumes on client
+* Test redundancy by powering of gluster nodes